Haoran-Fu-ZJU/smart-geogrid/README.md

 ## Minimal Manuscript Examples

 Below are minimal examples to run each script.
-Adjust file paths inside the scripts if needed.
+Adjust file paths inside the scripts if needed. ome raw data used in the manuscript are not included in this repository because of file size limits and were uploaded separately during manuscript submission.
+Please prepare the required input files and update file paths in the scripts if needed.

 ### Feature Extraction